 Stay calm and bounce back, stronger than ever.

-There is one thing of which we can be sure: sh*t happens.
+There is one thing of which we can be sure: stuff happens.
 The sooner you accept it, the better.

 You might be faced with a debilitating illness, a loss, a struggling relationship, a financial setback, or juggling multiple demands.
 Other times you might be tested on a smaller scale, with something such as a challenging work problem, a screaming toddler, a missed bus, or someone cutting you off.